 AP (Average precision) is a popular metric in measuring the accuracy of object detectors like Faster R-CNN, SSD, etc. Average precision computes the average precision value for recall value over 0 to 1.
 It sounds complicated but actually pretty simple as we illustrate it with an example.
 But before that, we will do a quick recap on precision, recall, and IoU first.

 Precision & recall

 Precision measures how accurate is your predictions. i.e. the percentage of your predictions are correct.

 Recall measures how good you find all the positives.
 For example, we can find 80% of the possible positive cases in our top K predictions.

 IoU (Intersection over union)

-Let’s create a simple example to demonstrate the calculation of the average precision (AP).
-In our dataset, we have a total of 5 apples in the whole dataset.
-We collect all the predictions the model made for apples and rank it according to the predicted confidence level (from the highest confidence to the lowest).
+Let’s create an over-simplified example in demonstrating the calculation of the average precision.
+In this example, the whole dataset contains 5 apples only.
+We collect all the predictions made for apples in all the images and rank it in descending order according to the predicted confidence level.
 The second column indicates whether the prediction is correct or not.
-It is correct if it matches the ground truth and IoU ≥ 0.5.
+In this example, the prediction is correct if IoU ≥ 0.5.